cmunch1/cmunch1/README.md

 Please let me know if anybody has any leads on a job or tips they could share.
 I'm primarily looking for a remote job.
 You can see my resume at [LinkedIn](https://www.linkedin.com/in/chris-munch/).

 I'm really good at diving in and figuring things out and making it all work.
 I've never been, though, much of a memorizer of syntax and specific details that can be easily found online, so I do have some trepidation about the interview process.
-I'm hoping that my project and life experience will be enough to get me in the door somewhere.
+I'm hoping that my project and work experience will be enough to get me in the door somewhere.

 ### Background